sathvi185369/AI_Powered_Shopping_Recommender/README.md

 📊 How It Works
 Preprocessing

-CLIP extracts image & text embeddings
+-CLIP extracts image & text embeddings

-Features are normalized & stored in FAISS
+-Features are normalized & stored in FAISS

-Searching
+-Searching

-Encode query (image/text) with CLIP
+-Encode query (image/text) with CLIP

-Search embeddings in FAISS index
+-Search embeddings in FAISS index

-Display top matches with details
+-Display top matches with details

 🚀 Future Enhancements